maohuanzhu01/credibility_assessment/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Provide your OpenAI API key as environment variable `OPENAI_API_KEY` before running the app:
+2. Provide your OpenAI API key via the `OPENAI_API_KEY` environment variable before running the app.
+You can set it in your shell or store it in a `.env` file and load it with a tool such as `dotenv`:
    ```bash
    export OPENAI_API_KEY=YOUR_KEY
    ```